maxenglander/www/_posts/2013-04-23-basic-restful-api-versioning-in-jersey.md

     }
 {% endhighlight %}

-The key features of this de-duplication are
+The key features of this de-duplication are:

-  * `@JsonProperty`, a Jackson annotation which allows you to control the key to which a POJO field or method
+  * `@JsonProperty`, a Jackson annotation which allows you to control the name of the key to which a POJO field or method is serialized
   * `@JsonIgnore`, a Jackson annotation which should be pretty self-explanatory
   * The change of `getLength`'s return type from a `String` to an `Object`
     * Jackson is smart enough to detect the type of the return value, and serializes accordingly